 4. Grate, don't chop.

 Cut off the ends of the zucchini and rub it against the shredder side of a box grater to make a pile of squash that's perfectly sized for baking bread.

 Some recipes tell you to remove extra moisture from the grated zucchini by squeezing it in a clean kitchen towel.
 But unless your zucchini is excessively juicy, squeezing the squash could be removing some of the moisture you really do want in the bread.
 It's up to you, though.
 Squeeze for lighter, drier bread.
 Leave it as is for denser, moister bread.

 6. Mix lightly.

 Whether you're making zucchini bread, banana bread, pumpkin bread, waffles, or pancakes, you always want to mix the wet ingredients together first, then gently stir the wet ingredients into the dry ingredients with a spoon just until everything is moistened.
 Overmixing these kinds of quick bread batters makes them toughen up as they bake.

 b.
 Combine the wet ingredients.

 d.
 Stir gently with a spoon until moistened.

 7. Line the baking pan with parchment paper.

 Yes, your recipe may say to grease and flour the baking pan, but adding a layer of parchment paper helps ensure your bread comes out of the pan cleanly.
-Remove the bread from the pan after 10 minutes, and let it finish cooling completely on a metal rack before you slice it.
+After baking the bread, set it on a rack to cool for 10 minutes.
+Then, remove the bread from the pan and let it finish cooling completely on a metal rack before you slice it.